 Links to my academic work in philosophy and cultural theory can be found here.

-I've also written for wider audiences in publications such as The Guardian, The Conversation, The Chronicle Review, Sydney Review of Books, Literary Hub, Kill Your Darlings, and Artlink - and ... other things I can't currently bring to mind.
+I've also written for wider audiences in publications such as The Guardian, The LA Review of Books, The Conversation, The Saturday Paper, The Chronicle Review, Sydney Review of Books, Literary Hub, Kill Your Darlings, Westerly, Paragraph, and Artlink - and ... other things I can't currently bring to mind.

 Get In Touch

-For inquiries about On Drugs, including requests for for interviews, please contact Léa Antigny: 0422 878 947 or firstname.lastname@example.org
+For inquiries about On Drugs, in Australia or New Zealand, including commissioned pieces or interviews, please contact Nick Tapper: 0424 697 976 or firstname.lastname@example.org

 Or to contact Chris directly, fill this thing out...